itineca/itineca/content/talk/2020-05-SOBP-concussion/index.md

 ---
-title: Assessing anhedonia and reward processing in depression before and after treatment with desvenlafaxine (Poster)
+title: Exploring the effect of concussion history on reward processing and anhedonia in depression (Poster)
 event: Society of Biological Psychiatry Annual Meeting
 event_url: https://sobp.org/meetings/2020-annual-meeting/